 Four iPhone models of the twelfth generation are due to be released this year.
 But the Corona crisis could put a stop to Apple's plans.
 The company is now said to be considering postponing the market launch of the iPhone 12.

-Reports about the next iPhone generation are omnipresent.
-So far, observers assume that Apple will manage the whole thing despite the Corona crisis.
-But the company is said to be considering delaying the launch of the iPhone 12 - this is what the Japanese news site Nikkei Asian Review claims to have learned.
-According to the source, there are internal discussions about postponing the planned launch of the iPhone 12 by "several months".
-The reason for this is the timing.
-Apple fears that users may not be interested in an upgrade due to the Corona crisis.
+Reports surrounding the next iPhone generation are ubiquitous.
+So far, observers assume that Apple will manage the entire process despite the coronavirus crisis.
+However, the company is reportedly considering delaying the iPhone 12 launch, according to the Japanese news site Nikkei Asian Review.
+According to the source, there are internal discussions about postponing the planned iPhone 12 launch by "several months."
+The reason is timing.
+Apple fears that users might be uninterested in upgrading due to the coronavirus crisis.
 The report states:

 Final decision expected in May